 Students living in the college dormitories must obtain permission in advance from the Dean for all absences which necessitate missing any college duties.
-Students whose homes are in Memphis should similarly notify the Dean in advance of their proposed absence and arrange to make up their work.
-If sickness or some other emergency makes it impossible for a student to secure permission for absence beforehand, he should report his absence and its cause to the Dean immediately upon his return.
+Having secured permission, they should notify each of their instructors from whose classes they expect to be absent, and make such arrangements as are necessary for making up the work to be missed.
+Students whose homes are in Memphis should similarly notify the Dean and their instructors in advance of their proposed absence and arrange to make up their work.
+If sickness or some other emergency makes it impossible for a student to secure permission for absence beforehand, he should report his absence and its cause to the Dean and to the instructors concerned immediately upon his return.
+Parents are urged to discourage absence because of its bad effect upon the student's academic work.
 Women students residing in Evergreen Hall will observe the additional regulations concerning absence from the campus which are in effect there.

-ABSENCES FROM CHAPEL
+ABSENCE FROM CHAPEL

 On the two days before and the two days after holidays, all absences receive a double penalty.
-When the total of chapel absences reaches twenty, one hour of additional credit for graduation will be required, and another hour for each additional fifteen.
-In the case of students who transfer to other colleges, these hours will be deducted from their total credits.
+When the total of chapel absences reaches fifteen, one hour of additional credit for graduation will be required, and another hour for each additional fifteen.
+An hour for each fifteen absences will be deducted from the total credits of students who transfer.